Tax & Accountancy Services

 An individual NPWP can only be used to report individual taxes.
 Business entities need a separate tax number so that it can be used to complete tax affairs according to applicable regulations.

-The regulation that stipulates corporate tax in Indonesia is Law No. 36 of 2008. which is explained that Income Tax (PPh) is a tax imposed on individuals and entities based on
+According to the Indonesian government regulation that stipulates corporate tax in Indonesia, Law No. 36 of 2008. which explains that Income Tax (PPh) is a tax imposed on individuals and entities based on the amount of income received for one year.
+These provisions regarding PPh were first regulated in Law no. 7 of 1983.

 Contact Us